 Having consistent citation data — name, address, phone number (NAP) and business hours — makes it easier for search engines and consumers to find businesses.
 As a reminder, a citation is any mention of a business, anywhere online.
 They affect website authority, which affects search placement.
 And having a top spot in results, like placement in Google’s Local Pack, means more consumers have the opportunity to interact with the business or brand.

 3. An Optimized Online Presence in Relevant Directories & Data Aggregators

-All local brands should be listed on major directories such as Google My Business, Bing
+All local brands should be listed on major directories such as Google Business Profile (formerly Google My Business), Bing

 Places and Yellow Pages.
 Many of these citations are created on the fly and must be claimed by a representative for the business in order for it to be beneficial.
 Submission to major data aggregators also gets business listings into many major directories, all at once, increasing local visibility.